-Edited by Graciela Franchesca Rosario, Anonymous, Rebecca M., Eng and 1 other
+Edited by Graciela Franchesca Rosario, Rebecca M., Eng, Olivia

 You are doing the same stroke that the other swimmer is doing, but he is still winning.
 What is he doing differently that makes him so much faster than you?
 Let's take a look at what the differences might be.